-- In the cases where the developer has provided different amounts of information for different modules, an implicit categorisation has been done.
-That is, modules (for instance) with detail presented on their SFR-related interfaces (see ADV_TDS.3.10C) are candidate SFR-enforcing modules, although examination by the evaluator may lead to a determination that some set of them are non-SFR-enforcing.
-Those with only a description of their purpose and interaction with other modules (for instance) are "implicitly categorised" as non-SFR-enforcing. - In these cases, a key focus of the evaluator for this work unit is attempting to 819 determine from the evidence provided for each module implicitly categorised as non-SFR-enforcing and the evaluation information about other modules (in the TOE design, the functional specification, the security architecture description, and the administrative guidance), whether the module is indeed non-SFR-enforcing.
-At this level of assurance some error should be tolerated; the evaluator does not have to be absolutely sure that a given module is non-SFR-enforcing, even though it is labelled as such.
-However, if the evidence provided indicates that a non-SFR-enforcing module is SFRenforcing, the evaluator requests additional information from the developer in order to resolve the apparent inconsistency.
-For instance, suppose the documentation for Module A (an SFR-enforcing module) indicates that it calls Module B to perform an access check on a certain type of construct.
-When the evaluator examines the information associated with Module B, they find that all the developer has provided is a purpose and a set of interactions (thus implicitly categorising Module B as non-SFR-enforcing).
+As mentioned in work unit ADV TDS.4-3, less information is required about modules that are SFR-non-interfering.
+A key focus of the evaluator for this work unit is attempting to determine from the evidence provided for each module implicitly categorised as SFR-non-interfering and the evaluation (information about other modules in the TOE design, the functional specification, the security architecture description, the operational user guidance, the TSF internals document, and perhaps even the implementation representation) whether the module is indeed SFR-noninterfering.
+At this level of assurance some error should be tolerated; the evaluator does not have to be absolutely sure that a given module is SFRnon-interfering, even though it is labelled as such.
+However, if the evidence provided indicates that a SFR-non-interfering module is SFR-enforcing or SFR-supporting, the evaluator requests additional information from the developer in order to resolve the apparent inconsistency.
+For example, suppose the documentation for Module A (an SFR-enforcing module) indicates that it calls Module B to perform an access check on a certain type of construct.
+When the evaluator examines the information associated with Module B, it is discovered that the only information the developer has provided is a purpose and a set of interactions (thus implicitly categorising Module B as SFR-supporting or SFR-non-interfering).
 On examining the purpose and interactions from Module A, the evaluator finds no mention of Module B performing any access checks, and Module A is not listed as a module with which Module B interacts.
-At this point the evaluator should approach the developer to resolve the discrepancies between the information provided in Module A and that in Module B. - Another example would be where the evaluator examines the mapping of the TSFI to the modules as provided by ADV_TDS.3.2D.
+At this point the evaluator should approach the developer to resolve the discrepancies between the information provided in Module A and that in Module B.

+Another example would be where the evaluator examines the mapping of the TSFI to the modules as provided by ADV_TDS.4.2D.
 This examination shows that Module C is associated with an SFR requiring identification of the user.
-Again, when the evaluator examines the information associated with Module C, they find that all the developer has provided is a purpose and a set of interactions (thus implicitly categorising Module C as non-SFR-enforcing).
-Examining the purpose and interactions presented for Module C, the evaluator is unable to determine why Module C, listed as mapping to a TSFI concerned with user identification, would not be classified as SFR-enforcing.
-Again, the evaluator should approach the developer to resolve this discrepancy. - A final example from the opposite point of view.
-As before, the developer has provided information associated with Module D consisting of a purpose and a set of interactions (thus implicitly categorising Module D as non-SFRenforcing).
-The evaluator examines all of the evidence provided, including the purpose and interactions for Module D. The purpose appears to give a meaningful description of Module D's function in the TOE, the interactions are consistent with that description, and there is nothing to indicate that
+Again, when the evaluator examines the information associated with Module C, they find that all the developer has provided is a purpose and a set of interactions (thus implicitly categorising Module C as SFR-non-interfering).
+Examining the purpose and interactions presented for Module C, the evaluator is unable to determine why Module C, listed as mapping to a TSFI concerned with user identification, would not be classified as SFRenforcing or SFR-supporting.
+Again, the evaluator should approach the developer to resolve this discrepancy.

-Module D is SFR-enforcing.
+A final example illustrates the opposite situation.
+As before, the developer has provided information associated with Module D consisting of a purpose and a set of interactions (thus implicitly categorising Module D as SFR-non-interfering).
+The evaluator examines all of the evidence provided, including the purpose and interactions for Module D. The purpose appears to give a meaningful description of Module D's function in the TOE, the interactions are consistent with that description, and there is nothing to indicate that Module D is SFR-enforcing or SFR-supporting.
 In this case, the evaluator should not demand more information about Module D "just be to sure" it is correctly categorised.
-The developer has met their obligations and the resulting assurance the evaluator has in the implicit categorisation of Module D is (by definition) appropriate for this assurance level.
+The developer has met the obligations and the resulting assurance the evaluator has in the implicit categorisation of Module D is (by definition) appropriate for this assurance level.